 How can you get a good hearing aid fit?

-Getting an optimal hearing aid fit requires a few steps prior to the actual fitting.
+Getting an optimal hearing aid fit requires a few steps before the actual fitting.
 Let’s go through them in detail.

 Get a hearing test

 If you want to get fitted by a hearing care professional, you will need a hearing test.
 That’s because your service provider uses software that calculates hearing aid settings based on an audiogram (i.e., the results of your hearing test).
 Again, you can usually get a hearing test and a hearing aid fitting in one sitting.